 I don’t think it’s a coincidence.

 Notice, by contrast, that people who have more technical degrees, such as accounting, engineering, information technology, teaching or nursing, don’t have equivalent problems in managing their student loan debt.
-That’s because they are much more likely to be employed in a high paying job on a steady basis.
+That’s because they are much more likely to be employed in high paying jobs on a steady basis.

 What’s truly tragic is that the whole situation can be easily avoided.